go-infinity/site/content/posts/go-http/timeouts/index.md

 summary: "Various Resiliency Patterns"
 ---

 We, API developers always try to build robust `HTTP` servers and clients.
-But there is a network involved between in between, and we cannot be very sure of the network reliability.
-We might not face these issues for a long long time until one day.
+But there is a network involved in between, and we cannot be very sure of the network reliability.
+We might not face these issues for a very long time until one day.
 Recently I faced such an issue that inspired me to write this post.
 The idea here is that there can be too many factors, abstractions, and integrations on which our `HTTP` Backends are based on and we should be designing our software to tolerate all such failures.
 You might have guessed it already where I am going with this.
 Yes we are going to look at various resiliency patterns.

 > Resiliency patterns helps to prevent cascading failures and to preserve functionality in the event of service failure.